 Landslides, rockslides, and debris flows occur on slopes where the bottom layer of soil is unable to handle the weight of the topsoil.
 Natural disasters and manmade events can trigger landslides, including heavy rainfall, storm corrosion, mining, and construction project that cut into mountains to build roads and bridges.

 Every 10 to 15 years, Virginia experiences a significant landslide.
 One of the worst landslides in Virginia’s recorded history was caused by the remnants of Hurricane Camille in 1969.
 The soil had become heavily saturated after 27” of rain fell within a short period of time.
 This led to multiple mudslides that killed 153 people.

 If you live in a low-risk area, consider modifying the landscape of your property in a way that would divert the landslip from affecting your home directly.
 It’s illegal to divert it towards your neighbor’s property so you should consult with a topographic engineer that can give you professional advice.

 9. Power Outages

 This map shows you how many outages Virginia is experiencing in real-time.
 One of the largest power outages experienced throughout the state occurred in 2011 and it affected roughly 1.2 million customers at the same time.

 When the power goes out, we lose access to some of our most basic commodities like light and heat.
 We need to become prepared for dealing with long-term power outages because we know they are bound to occur as a side-effect of major disasters.

 We tend to overlook the importance of electricity.
 It powers our phones, refrigerators, water pumps, heaters, air conditioning units, street lights, and so much more.
 Being without power for a few hours is usually no big deal.
 But a major outage can become life-threatening.

 In a year, it’s possible that one or two earthquakes will be felt above ground.
 Destructive earthquakes are possible but very uncommon.
 Geologists believe that this might change at some point considering that nature is not the only party responsible for ground movements.

 One of the worst earthquakes in recent years occurred on August 23, 2011.
 The epicenter of the 5.8 magnitude quake was just an hour Northwest of Richmond.
 It rocked 22 of the nearby states and was felt as far as Canada.
 The quake destroyed several homes, caused damage to infrastructure, some injuries, but luckily no fatalities.

 Since earthquakes occur unexpectedly, you will be caught off guard.
 Practice earthquake safety by identifying the safest place to go if you need to take cover.

 Natural disaster resources for Virginia

 Clearly, Virginia is not immune to natural disasters.
 The good news is that there is plenty of help available to you for both the preparedness and recovery process.

 It is vital that you stay updated with weather alerts and warnings.
 The NOAA Weather App will send you these alerts to your phone as they are occurring.
 Be sure to keep your phone turned on to receive these important messages.

 At the end of each guide, you will see a button with a free downloadable checklist that you can print.
 I encourage you to keep printed copies of the checklists that are relevant to your area and save them with your important documents folder.

 CERT (Community Emergency Response Team) is a government organization that provides free teaching and training materials to help equip you as a responder for disasters in your community.
-Find your local CERT team here!

 Their website offers many resources to help you learn how to respond to different disasters, where to evacuate to, and where to reach out if you need help in the recovery process.